 Since 1986, the Road Safety Education Program has provided educational resources and professional development to teachers and childhood educators throughout NSW.

-The program is a partnership with the Association of Independent Schools, Catholic Education Commission, Department of Education, and Kids and Traffic, the Early Childhood Road Safety Education Program at Macquarie University.
+The program is a partnership with the Association of Independent Schools, Catholic Schools NSW, Department of Education, and Kids and Traffic, the Early Childhood Road Safety Education Program at Macquarie University.
 The partnership supports the delivery of road safety education to students by classroom teachers.
 It is part of the formal school curriculum and pre-service training for teachers.

 Contact your road safety school education specialist.

 Early childhood road safety education